Safe House Support Worker

 - Provide clients with information about the services they are being referred to and provide support as necessary to clients attending other services.

 - Follow-up with clients on a regular basis as per their case management plan.

 - Initiate client contact where appropriate and necessary.

 - Provide support and assistance to clients in their own environment consistent with the policies of Mawarnkarra.

 - Work effectively and appropriately with all Safe House clients.

 - Provide support and assistance clients requiring housing, family services and assistance with Centrelink and/or Court.

 - Advocate the needs of clients to a variety of services such as WA Housing, Centrelink, WA Mental Health Services and Family and Community Services.

 - Assist clients to improve daily living skills such as budgeting, drug and alcohol awareness and confidence building skills.

 2. Manage client files:

-- Records all data on clients as required by Mawarnkarra.
+- Record all data on clients as required by Mawarnkarra

 3. Program responsibilities: